signalfx/signalfx-go-tracing/README.md

 ## Instrument a Go application

-Follow these steps to instrument target libraries with provided wrapper libraries.
+Follow these steps to instrument target libraries with provided instrumentors.

 For more information about how to instrument a Go application, see the [examples](https://github.com/signalfx/tracing-examples/tree/master/signalfx-tracing/signalfx-go-tracing).

-1. Add `github.com/signalfx/signalfx-go-tracing` to your `go mod` or `dep` dependencies.
+1. Import `github.com/signalfx/signalfx-go-tracing` to your `go mod` or `dep` dependencies.
 2. Specify the name of the service you're instrumenting:
    ```bash